-- 7. The University considers the demand on the service to be unreasonable when it substantially interferes with the operation of the service's business or has a negative effect on staff.
-Examples of demands that would be considered to be unreasonable include, but are not limited to: - Requiring a response within an unreasonable timescale Handbook of Student Regulations 2024-25: Appendix I
+7. The University considers the demand on the service to be unreasonable when it substantially interferes with the operation of the service's business or has a negative effect on staff.
+Examples of demands that would be considered to be unreasonable include, but are not limited to:

-- b.
-Insisting on seeing, speaking to, or seeking a response from a member of staff when that is not possible or appropriate - c.
+- a.
+Requiring a response within an unreasonable timescale - Insisting on seeing, speaking to, or seeking a response from a member of staff when that is not possible or appropriate - c.
 Refusal to accept explanations of what the service can and can't do - d.
 Continual phone calls or emails, or any other form of communication - e.
 Continuing to pursue a case after it has been closed - f.
 Aggressive or offensive behaviour - g.
 Persistent failure to follow advice that has already been provided - h.
-Making vexatious or malicious complaints and appeals\
+Making vexatious or malicious complaints and appeals